nikhilkalhan92/The-Wrestling-Pub/README.md

 ### 8. ACKNOWLEDGEMENTS:

 Many thanks to my mentor Marcel who guided me from day 1 and Emmanuel Silva who helped/guided and showed me what I was doing wrong.
 I appreciate the help both have provided a lot.

+Also, special shoutout to my friend Jayden Maddison who adviced me to pursue this course.

 They showed true kindness to help me.